romanenko/covid19-safety-information/README.md

 👩‍🦰: 🤸‍♀️

 🤖: Ok!
-Seem like visiting a hair salon is a safe thing to do!
+Seems like visiting a hair salon is a safe thing to do!
     Learn more about CDC guidelines in: https://www.cdc.gov/coronavirus/2019-ncov/daily-life-coping/personal-social-activities.html#nails

 🤖: Try asking me about another activity.
-Like: "Is it safe to go to gym?"
+Like: "Is it safe to go to the gym?"

 // And so on...
 ```